suncoast-devs/handbook/lessons/misc-json/resources.md

 title: Additional Resources
 ---

-- The [formal definition](https://json.org) of the JSON format
+- The [formal definition](https://json.org) of the JSON format.
 - A tool to [cleanup and format](https://jsonlint.com) JSON data.
-- Use `brew install jsonlint` to install a command line JSON linting tool
+- Use `brew install jsonlint` to install a command line JSON linting tool.